whenIBounce/phonebook-backend/README.md

 	</code></pre>
 2. Define a Procfile

-	Use a Procfile, a text file in the root directory of your application, to explicitly declare what command should be executed to start your app.
+	Use a Procfile, in the root directory of your application, to explicitly declare what command should be executed to start your app.
+An exmaple looks like this:

-	The Procfile in the example app you deployed looks like this:
 	```
 	web: npm start
     ```